allthingslinux/atl-wiki-link/README.md

 ### User Commands (available to everyone)

-- `/verify` - Start MediaWiki account verification
+- `/verify` - Start MediaWiki account verification. **Note:** Only users in the MediaWiki autoconfirmed group will be granted the Discord role immediately.
+If you are not autoconfirmed, you will be linked, and the role will be granted automatically once you become autoconfirmed.
 - `/unverify` - Remove your own verification link
 - `/lookup` - Look up Discord user from MediaWiki username or vice versa